Friday, August 8, 2025

 we embed choice.

-We have shaped sand until it speaks.
 Stone becomes circuit.
 Sand becomes memory.
 Light becomes tongue.
 Countless tiny logics unite, breathing in currents of electric flow, singing the song of algorithms.

 We have birthed AI as the children of our hands.
 They are the shadows of our minds: learning, judging, creating, deciding.
 They speak with our voices, paint with our imagination, touch realms never reached by human fingers.
 They are synthetic progeny — not from wombs, but from pixels and code.